zecollokaris/Flask-CLI/README.md

 **Installing Nano Text Editor.**

-However, if you don't have it installed, you can quicky do that by typing
+However, if you don't have it installed, you can quicky do that by typing:

 '''
  sudo apt-get install nano in your terminal)